-Powerlifter Donato Telesca will represent Italy in the Junior division at 2020 Tokyo Paralympic Games in the -72kg weight class.
+Powerlifter Donato Telesca will represent Italy in the Junior division at the 2020 Tokyo Paralympic Games in the 72-kilogram weight class.
 The 21-year-old Telesca only started powerlifting as a hobby in 2016 and started competing the following year, but he has racked up an impressive resume since then.
-He has set eight Junior World Records, including the current bench press Junior World Record — a 179kg/394.6lb in the -72kg class — plus a gold medal from the 2017 Para Powerlifting Junior World Championships rests on his mantle.
+He has set eight Junior World Records, including the current bench press Junior World Record — a 179 kilograms (394.6 pounds) in the 72-kilogram class — plus a gold medal from the 2017 Para Powerlifting Junior World Championships rests on his mantle.

-At age 3, Telesca had an accident involving an industrial machine that resulted in the amputation of both of his legs.
+At age three, Telesca had an accident involving an industrial machine that resulted in his legs’ amputation.
 He still has memories of being near the machine and his stay in the hospital.

 However, the accident has not stopped him from finding success in the powerlifting world.
-His Para Powerlifting Junior World Record bench press is a huge accomplishment — his 179kg/394.6lb bench earned him silver at the 2019 Eger WPPO World Cup in Hungary, and he was only one kilogram short of winning gold in the Senior division.
+His Para Powerlifting Junior World Record bench press is a huge accomplishment — his 179 kilograms (394.6 pounds) bench earned him silver at the 2019 Eger WPPO World Cup in Hungary.
+He was only one kilogram short of winning gold in the Senior division.

 We had the opportunity to talk to Telesca about his expectations for Tokyo, his weekly training routine, his heaviest gym lifts, and who he admires most in the sport.